Kitware/vtk-js/Documentation/content/docs/vtk_vanilla.md

-title: Starting a vtk.js project from scratch
 ---
+title: Starting a VTK.js project from scratch
+---

+# Starting a VTK.js project from scratch

-This is a quickstart tutorial for using vanilla vtk.js.
+This is a quickstart tutorial for using vanilla VTK.js.

 ## Initialize your project